Answers to Common Questions about Immigrants’ Access to the COVID-19 Vaccines

 If someone speaks limited English, do they have a right to interpretation or translation services when getting a COVID-19 vaccine?

 Yes — Civil rights protections help to ensure that people with limited English proficiency can communicate with federally funded healthcare providers.
 Federal civil rights law protects people against discrimination on the basis of their national origin, which includes the failure to provide interpreter services or translated materials to people who need them.
 Individuals who feel that they have been subjected to discrimination when seeking or using health care services can file a complaint with the HHS Office of Civil Rights.

 Is information about vaccination available in languages other than English?

 Yes — The following websites provide information about COVID-19 vaccinations in multiple languages.
 Your state’s public health website may also have additional resources in multiple languages.

 - CDC Toolkit for Migrants, Refugees, and Other Limited-English-Proficient Populations

-- Translated Materials Library at the National Resource Center for Refugees, Immigrants, and Migrants
+- Translated Materials Library from the National Resource Center for Refugees, Immigrants, and Migrants

 What can advocates to do improve immigrants’ access to COVID-19 vaccinations?

-Ben D’Avanzo is a NILC senior health policy analyst; Katherine Lundie is a NILC state and local policy analyst; and Gabrielle Lessard is a NILC senior policy attorney.
+Katherine Lundie is a NILC state and local policy analyst; Ben D’Avanzo is a NILC senior health policy analyst.